Wading Into the World of Virtual Galas — Is This Houston's Nonprofit Future? | PaperCity Magazine

 Ronald McDonald House Houston’s virtual luncheon presentation on May 6 was so compelling that the 22-minute video with guest speaker Cole Dawson, cancer and heart-transplant survivor, raised $326,400, just shy of the $350,000 goal.

-Perhaps because I was not sitting in a country club ballroom while watching but viewing from my home office, I found that I had great patience for viewing the video in its entirety and could fully appreciate every aspect.
-The smartly done presentation includes remarks from RMHH CEO Rick Noriega, chairs Erin and Shane Kimzey and the interview of Dawson, conducted by Melissa Wilson, plus acknowledgement of honorees.
+Perhaps because I was watching from my home office, not sitting in a country club ballroom, I found that I had great patience for viewing the video in its entirety and could fully appreciate every aspect.
+The smartly done presentation includes remarks from RMHH CEO Rick Noriega and chairs Erin and Shane Kimzey; the interview of Dawson, conducted by Melissa Wilson; and acknowledgement of honorees.

 To date, the video has received 2,100 views, far more than the 600 that would have filled the River Oaks Country Club ballroom for the luncheon.
-Details on the RMHH text to give opportunity can be found here.
+Details on the RMHH text-to-give opportunity can be found here.

 Holocaust Museum Houston

-The Lyndon Baines Johnson Moral Courage Award Dinner, originally scheduled for May 11 was moved to May 7 for a virtual happening.
-Held the day before V-E Day celebrating Nazi Germany’s surrender to the Allied forces of World War II, the fundraiser was transformed to one of the earliest virtual charity events of the 2020 pandemic.
-Typically attended by more than 1,000 and raising more than $1 million, the museum’s largest fundraiser each year, in 2020, became a view-from-home event.
+The Lyndon Baines Johnson Moral Courage Award Dinner, originally scheduled for May 11, was moved to May 7 for a virtual happening.
+Held the day before V-E Day, which celebrates Nazi Germany’s surrender to the Allied forces in World War II, the fundraiser was transformed to one of the earliest virtual charity events of the 2020 pandemic.
+Typically attended by more than 1,000 and raising more than $1 million, the museum’s largest fundraiser each year became a view-from-home event in 2020.

-The virtual evening continued the planned program with Brigadier General Felix L. Sparks honored posthumously and a conversation, virtually, with WWII historian and New York Times bestselling author Alex Kershaw and Holocaust survivor Pinchas Gutter.
+The virtual evening continued the planned program with Brigadier General Felix L. Sparks honored posthumously and a virtual conversation with WWII historian and New York Times bestselling author Alex Kershaw and Holocaust survivor Pinchas Gutter.

-The one hour and twenty-three minute program included personal messages from dinner chairs Heidi and David Gerger, Sultana and Moez Mangalji and Andrea and Bill White.
+The one-hour-and-23-minute program included personal messages from dinner chairs Heidi and David Gerger, Sultana and Moez Mangalji, and Andrea and Bill White.

 Financial goal for the seated dinner was $1.2 million.